anaymaurya04/ParryatanApp/README.md

 # Pattyatan

-This Project is made bt Team Parryatan for UHack 2.0.
+This Project is made by Team Parryatan for UHack 2.0.
 Using Flutter